UofUEpiBio/epiworld/README.md

 3. (optional) **Apply rewiring algorithm**: When specified, the network is rewired according to a user-defined function.

-4. **Lock the results**: The current date is incremented in one unit and the changes (exposition, new infections, recoveries, etc.) are recorded in the database.
+4. **Lock the results**: The current date is incremented in one unit, and the changes (exposition, new infections, recoveries, etc.) are recorded in the database.

 5. (optional) **Mutate Variants**: When defined, variants can mutate, with the new variants appearing the next day.

-To speed up computations, `epiworld` uses by default a queuing system that decides which agents will be active during each step and which will not.
+To speed up computations, `epiworld` uses a queuing system that decides which agents will be active during each step and which will not.
 Agents are active when either they or at least one of their neighbors has a virus active.
-Agents' updates are triggered only for those who are in the queue, which in most cases accelerates the completion of the current step.
+Agents' updates are triggered only for those in the queue, accelerating the completion of the current step.

 ## Agents

 Agents carry two sets of important information: viruses and tools.
-Each agent can have multiple instances of them, meaning that multiple viruses and tools can coexist in a model.
+Each agent can have multiple instances of them, meaning multiple viruses and tools can coexist in a model.
 At each step of the simulation, an agent can face the following
 changes: